mina19/gwcelery/doc/design.rst

 7.  **External Trigger Worker**

-    A Celery worker that is dedicated to serially process external triggers from GRB alerts received from Fermi, Swift, Integral, Agile MCAL and neutrino alerts received from SNEWS  and create/modify external trigger events in GraceDB:
+    A Celery worker that is dedicated to serially process external triggers from GRB alerts received from Fermi, Swift, Integral and neutrino alerts received from SNEWS  and create/modify external trigger events in GraceDB: